Blog • Published on:October 8, 2025 | Updated on:October 9, 2025 • 26 Min

 4. National Action Bond (NAB)

-(Additional government fees and due diligence fees apply, and extra costs may apply for each dependent beyond the initial four.)
+(Additional government fees and due diligence fees apply, and extra costs apply for each dependent beyond the initial four.)

-Saint Lucia’s CBI program typically reaches completion in 4–6 months, provided all due diligence checks and documentation are in order.
+Saint Lucia’s CBI program typically reaches completion in 6-8 months, provided all due diligence checks and documentation are in order.
 Below is an overview of the standard process:

-Unlike some other Caribbean programs, new citizens of Antigua & Barbuda are required to spend 5 days in the country within the first 5 years to maintain their citizenship.
+Unlike some other Caribbean programs, new citizens of Antigua and Barbuda are required to spend 5 days in the country within the first 5 years to maintain their citizenship.
 During one of these visits, all applicants over 18 must complete an Oath of Allegiance ceremony.

 1. Contribution to National Development Fund (NDF)